-- Line the floor or shelf below each section of pipe with paper towels and leave them there for 24 hours.
+- Line the floor or shelf below each section of the pipe with paper towels and leave them there for 24 hours.

 If the towels show any dampness by the time you remove them, then you may have a water leak.

 Once you’ve established that none of the lines serving your kitchen drain have water leaks, it’s time to look for other reasons for the problem.
-Often, water in the sink splashes on the surrounding surfaces, and gets in through the holes containing your faucets and other fixtures such as door handles.
+Often, water in the sink splashes on the surrounding surfaces and gets in through the holes containing your faucets and other fixtures such as door handles.
 If these fittings are not thoroughly sealed, the water takes the path of least resistance and seeps in under the surface of the cabinet top.
-Seal the entry points around the fittings with a squirt of silicone sealant, in the same colour as your cabinet.
+Seal the entry points around the fittings with a squirt of silicone sealant, in the same color as your cabinet.

 Many of the fittings and fixtures for your kitchen come with rubber gaskets, which get worn and inefficient over time.
 If your inlet pipes or the outlet to the kitchen drain have valves, these also have rubber seals or gaskets that may need replacement.
 Check to see if the gaskets are an even thickness, or if they have become thinner in some places.
-If so, this could be the source of the moisture and you can repair this by replacing the gasket or using silicone sealant around the joint.
+If so, this could be the source of the moisture and you can repair this by replacing the gasket or using a silicone sealant around the joint.